For the last few months outdoor spaces in Plymouth have been a lifeline, haven’t they?

 How did I do?

 If you enjoyed this post, and it’s made you want a bit more freedom, why not have a read of 10 top UK family holidays ideal for young children.
 If you’re still at teaching the kids at home and running out of steam, check out my posts on homeschooling ideas and resources.
 And if you’re feeling overwhelmed by it all, read my post on Feeling the pressure to be a supermum in lockdown?
+There are also some awesome ideas of things to do with kids in Plymouth over on Devon with Kids blog.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.